According to workers’ comp laws in Colorado, the vast majority of businesses must purchase insurance for their employees to cover on-the-job injuries.

 - Rather than all 9-board members being appointed by the governor, 7 will be appointed by policyholders and the remaining two by the governor.

-According to company documents, customer service, benefit payouts and other factors important to injured workers will remain the same.
+According to (PDF) company documents, customer service, benefit payouts and other factors important to injured workers will remain the same.
 Membership in the Guaranty Association will provide an additional layer of protection to injured workers.

 Business leaders in the state though have some reservations about the re-structuring.
 Many contend the move could result in increased premium costs for them.